gnab/remark/README.md

 2. Enter you Markdown-formatted slideshow and any styles needed in the assigned areas.

 3. Launch the HTML file in a decent browser and enjoy!

+Check out [the remark wiki](http://github.com/gnab/remark/wiki) for more information.

 ### Slideshows created with remark